-Dr. Yeh’s research interests include non-alcoholic fatty liver disease, nutrition, and integrative medicine for pediatric gastroenterology.
+Dr. Yeh’s research interests include inflammatory bowel disease, nutrition, and integrative medicine for pediatric gastroenterology.
 She has presented her research on fatty liver, inflammatory bowel disease and integrative medicine at national meetings.

 Outside of medicine, she enjoys yoga, gardening, hiking, and traveling with her family.